sharetribe/sharetribe/README.md

   * Probably you only need to change the passwords to the same that you used when creating the databases.
 * Copy the example configuration file as `config.yml`, which will be used to read the Sharetribe configuration information: `cp config/config.example.yml config/config.yml`
 * Edit details according to your system configuration to `config/config.yml`.
-* If you are planning to run Sharetribe in production mode on your local machine (without Apache or similar server in front) you'll need to set the value of `serve_static_assets_in_production` to `true` (to make images and CSS files show correctly).
-Otherwise leave it as it is.
 * Install Sphinx.
 Version 2.1.4 has been used successfully, but probably also bit newer and older versions will work.
 See [Sphinx installation instructions](http://pat.github.com/ts/en/installing_sphinx.html) (no need to start it yet.
 You can try running `searchd` command, but it should fail at this point complaining about missing config)
 * Install [Imagemagick](http://www.imagemagick.org)
 * run `bundle install` in the project root directory (sharetribe) to install required gems